malaykhakhar/markOne/README.md

 # Installation

-Download the files and upload it on replit.com to
+Download the files and upload it on replit.com